wethod/learning-center-source/content/finance/index.md

 * Red if the last value if worse than the first one
 * Blue if first and last value are the same
 * Green if the last value if better than the first one

+## Client contact List

+In this section you have a list of your client's contacts with details like their name, company they belong to, email and role.

+Find this section in CRM > Clients > Contacts.

+{{< img-center src="/uploads/2021/02/15/contact_list.png" >}}

+**Add a new client contact**:

+1. Click the "**Add**" button
+2. Fill in all the required fields
+3. Click on the "**save**" button

+### Client contact page

+Click on the arrow to open the client contact page.

+In the contact page you can find all the projects developed with this contact and all his resources.

+A resource is just a link with a name to something external to WETHOD (like a document or a todo list).

+{{< img-center src="/uploads/2018/08/29/client-person-details.png" >}}

+How to link a contact to a project?
+Just go to the pipeline and pick a name from the "Client Contact" field's list (if you are creating a new project ensure to select the 'Client' field first):

+{{< img-center src="/uploads/2018/08/31/choose-client.gif" >}}

 ### Intercompany client